diegosanchezp/blog-portfolio/content/blog/import-maps/index.md

 `yarn add es-module-shims lit-element`

-Then we are going to craft the html file which will have the import map and the js code that uses imports with the bare syntax
+Then we are going to craft the html file which will have the import map and the javascript code that uses imports with the bare syntax

 Make an html file that requires the lit-html dependency